Ciprofloxacin (By injection)

 - Do not use this medicine together with tizanidine.

-- Some medicines and foods can affect how ciprofloxacin works.
-Tell your doctor if you are using theophylline or a steroid medicine (such as hydrocortisone, methylprednisolone, prednisone).
+- Some foods and medicines can affect how ciprofloxacin works.
+Tell your doctor if you are using any of the following:

 - This medicine slows the digestion of caffeine, so it might affect you for longer than normal.